ProbAct: A Probabilistic Activation Function for Deep Neural Networks: ProbAct: A Stochastic Activation Function

 \subsubsection{Trainable Case}

-Using a trainable $\sigma$ reduces the requirement to determine $\sigma$ as a hyper-parameter and allows to learn the appropriate range of sampling.
+Using a trainable $\sigma$ reduces the requirement to determine $\sigma$ as a hyper-parameter and allows the network to learn the appropriate range of sampling.
 There are two ways of introducing a trainable $\sigma$: \begin{itemize} \item \textit{Single Trainable $\sigma$}: A shared trainable $\sigma$ across the network.
-This introduces a single extra parameter used for all ProbActs.
-This is similar to the fixed $\sigma$ but with the value of trained $\sigma$. \item \textit{Element-wise Trainable $\sigma$}: This method uses a different trainable parameter for each ProbAct.
-This adds the flexibility to learn a different distribution for every neuron. \end{itemize}
+This introduces a single extra parameter used for all ProbAct layers.
+This is similar to the fixed $\sigma$ but the value is trained. \item \textit{Element-wise Trainable $\sigma$}: This method uses a trainable parameter for each input element.
+This adds the flexibility to learn a different distribution for every input-output mapping. \end{itemize}

 \paragraph{Training $\sigma$}